 Guest Teacher and Choreographer

-Laszlo is a former principal dancer with Boston Ballet, faculty teacher at Central Pennsylvania Youth Ballet, and Artistic Director of Eglevsky Ballet in New York.
-He currently teaches at Pennsylvania Regional Ballet.
+Laszlo is a former principal dancer with Boston Ballet, faculty teacher at Central Pennsylvania Youth Ballet, Pennsylvania Regional Ballet and Artistic Director of Eglevsky Ballet in New York.
+He currently is the Academy Associate Director at Charlotte Ballet.
 Laszlo has choreographed full length productions for Central Pennsylvania Youth Ballet and contemporary pieces for professional companies such as Boston Ballet, and his original work created for JDT appeared in our Spring Showcase 2017.

 Originally from Colorado, Keegan studied jazz, lyrical, ballet, pom, and hip hop, and was a competitive dancer on the Spirit Express All-Star Dance Team.
 Keegan competed both at the State and National levels, achieving multiple National Dance Team Championships, and was awarded second place as a National Soloist.
 She was involved with the start of the Thunder Mountain Dance Team as a Choreographer, Assistant Coach, and Head Coach until 2014.
 Keegan is a State of Alaska Certified Teaching Artist specializing in visual and performing arts and an ACE Certified Personal Trainer.
 She is also certified to teach group fitness, CIZE LIVE, and Zumba.